John II of France: Portrayal by Early Modern Historians

-Modern Historian Reassessments and Defenders
+Modern assessments

-Recent historians have begun to challenge the critical trend, arguing that John II’s reign must be understood within its medieval context.
-Françoise Autrand in Charles V: Le Sage (1994) contrasts John’s failures with his son Charles V’s successes but acknowledges John’s efforts to maintain Valois legitimacy amidst unprecedented crises.
+Françoise Autrand, in Charles V: Le Sage (1994), contrasts John's failures with his son Charles V's successes but acknowledges John's efforts to maintain Valois legitimacy amidst unprecedented crises.
 Autrand cites Deviosse and Froissart but emphasizes the structural challenges—such as the decentralized feudal system and the economic impact of the Black Death—over personal failings.

+In A Distant Mirror, Barbara Wertheim Tuchman describes John as someone who "...never made a wise choice between alternatives and seemed incapable of considering consequences of an action in advance."

-D'Arcy Boulton highlights John II’s establishment of the Order of the Star in 1351 as a bold attempt to strengthen royal authority and unify the French nobility, though he notes its limited success due to political fragmentation and military defeats.
-Similarly, Georges Bordonove argues that John’s personal bravery, notably in battles such as Poitiers in 1356, and his commitment to chivalric ideals reflect his dedication to royal prestige and the reputation of the Valois.
-Bordonove further notes that, during his captivity in England, John upheld the dignity of the French crown through his steadfast adherence to honorable conduct despite political and personal adversity.
+D'Arcy Boulton details John II's establishment of the Order of the Star in 1351, which attempted to strengthen royal authority and unify the French nobility; Boulton notes its limited success due to political fragmentation and military defeats.